 Key to our disciplinary approach is the concept of Restorative Practice.
-While working with youth, it is our desire to promote dignity, respect, understanding and to restore and maintain relationship.
-When disciplinary action is required and deemed appropriate, students, parents and staff are provided an opportunity to participate in a restorative circle to build understanding and awareness and to move forward in a positive manner.
+While working with youth, it is our desire to promote dignity, respect, understanding and to restore and maintain relationships whenever possible and reasonable.
+In some situations when disciplinary action is required and deemed appropriate, students, parents and staff may be provided an opportunity to participate in a restorative circle to build understanding and awareness and to move forward in a positive manner.
 The principles of Restorative Practice are becoming embedded in our every-day practice and in all interactions within our school community.